 “Not anymore, and I don’t know which was more difficult, smoking or quitting.”

 Tom was lighting another cigarette off the end of the one in his mouth.
 His breathing was less labored and the coughing was reduced to a form of dry hacking associated with post-nasal drip.
-I handed the cup of water to Tom and he drank it in slow measured sips, letting the liquid sooth his parched and ravaged throat.
+I handed the cup of water to him and he drank it in slow measured sips, letting the liquid sooth his parched and ravaged throat.

 “No problem, I am glad that you’re feeling better.
 Would you like me to drive today?”
-I asked as we got inside the truck.

 “No, that’s ok.
 Thanks for offering.
 I’ll take us there, no problem.”
 Tom started to cough slightly and his hands tightened their grip on the steering wheel.
 He backed the truck out of the parking space and headed for the highway.